Fun things to do in Miami for kids that won’t break the bank!

 We split a chicken basket for lunch along with some fruit I brought into the park.

-I find we are often able to share meals if I supplement it with something from my backpack.
+I find we are often able to share meals if I supplement them with something from my backpack.

-We had a fantastic time checking out some budget-friendly fun things to do in Miami for kids!
+We had a fantastic time checking out some affordable fun things to do in South Florida with kids!

 Any questions?
 Leave a comment below or send me a message on The Frugal South’s Facebook page!